MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/azure-table-storage.md

 To make the connection, take the following steps:

 1. Select the **Azure Table Storage** option in the connector selection.
+More information: go to [Where to get data](../where-to-get-data.ms)

 1. In the **Azure Table Storage** dialog that appears, enter the name or URL of the Azure Storage account where the table is housed.
 Don't add the name of the table to the URL.